Process monitoring and analysis of edible oils

 In situ process analytical technology (PAT) of chemical reactions is one of the most powerful tools in modern science to support industry.
 Spectroscopy-based PAT represents a very real route to saving money by allowing real-time prediction of concentrations of key chemicals and species within chemical processes.

-Solution: A Solid-state FTIR (Mid-Infrared) Spectrometer The IRmadillo
+A Solid-State FTIR (mid-infrared) Spectrometer: The IRmadillo

-- Direct observation of oil degredation
+- Direct observation of oil degradation

 - Ability to detect blends of oils